ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 |Static PIN in not numeric|	Static PIN length must be numeric>|	KER-IDV-502|
 |Static PIN input parameter is missing	|Input parameter is missing	|KER-IDV-503|

 #### 4.1.2  UIN Validator
-1. MOSIP system can perform UIN validation against a defined ID policy

-1. Upon receiving a Request to validate the UIN the system validates the UIN against the defined policy
+Upon receiving a Request to validate the UIN the system validates the UIN against the defined policy

 1. Validates if the UIN is of configured length.